 6.5.
-Managerial Response to an Incident / Complaint of harassment / discrimination managerial staff pay attention to symptoms of possible harassment or discrimination (e.g., decreased productivity, absenteeism), and intervenes.
+Managerial Response to an Incident / Complaint of harassment / discrimination

 (a) Supervisory /managerial staff may become aware of incidents of harassment or discrimination in the working or learning environment in different ways.
 They may observe it directly or receive a report from the individual affected.
 They may even hear about it from a third party.
 It is important that supervisory and